mlhartme/stool/main/documentation.md

 * **buildtime**
   Last modified date of the war files for this stage.
 * **cpu**
-  Cpu utilization for this stage as reported by `ps`.
+  Cpu usage reported by Docker: percentage of this container's cpu utilisation relative to total system utilisation.
 * **created**
   When the stage was created.
 * **creator**